pagkly/Zed/Investopedia4/Non-Negotiable Definition.md

 ### Key Takeaways

--   Non-negotiable describes the price of a good or security that cannot be adjusted, or a part of a contract that is considered a requirement by one or both involved parties.
+-   Non-negotiable describes the price of a good or [[Security|security]] that cannot be adjusted, or a part of a contract that is considered a requirement by one or both involved parties.
 -   An item can be deemed non-negotiable if one party involved in a transaction is not willing to make any changes to a condition that has been set in place.
--   Additionally, the term can relate to a good or security whose ownership is not easily transferable from one party to another, such as government savings bonds.
+-   Additionally, the term can relate to a good or [[Security|security]] whose ownership is not easily transferable from one party to another, such as government savings bonds.

 ## Examples of Non-Negotiable

 ### Non-Negotiable Prices

-When an asking price is described as non-negotiable, it means it is not possible to haggle over it.
+When an asking price is described as non-negotiable, it means it is not possible to [[Haggle|haggle]] over it.
 When one party sets a non-negotiable price, the option to attempt to negotiate has been effectively removed by the first party’s unwillingness to participate in such a conversation.

 For example, a homeowner may be unwilling to sell his or her property unless a buyer offers at least $250,000.
-If the individual deems the asking price to be non-negotiable, a bid of $245,000 will be rejected.
+If the individual deems the asking price to be non-negotiable, a bid of $245,000 [[Will|will]] be rejected.

 ### Important

-A big company such as Walmart Inc. ([WMT](https://www.investopedia.com/markets/quote?tvwidgetsymbol=wmt)) is less likely to make price concessions than a much smaller retailer because it often can easily find other customers willing to pay what it wants.
+A big company such as Walmart Inc. ([WMT](https://www.investopedia.com/markets/[[Quote|quote]]?tvwidgetsymbol=wmt)) is less likely to make price concessions than a much smaller retailer because it often can easily find other customers willing to pay what it wants.

 In regards to securities, if an [[asset]](https://www.investopedia.com/terms/a/asset.asp) is referred to as a [[registered security]](https://www.investopedia.com/terms/r/registeredsecurity.asp), its price cannot be changed.
 This can apply to [savings bonds](https://www.investopedia.com/terms/u/ussavingsbonds.asp) as they have a specified [[face value]](https://www.investopedia.com/terms/f/facevalue.asp), or [[par]](https://www.investopedia.com/terms/p/parvalue.asp), and cannot be negotiated to any other value.

 ### Non-Negotiable Contract Elements

 A contract may involve certain non-negotiable tenants.
-For example, a job offer might offer scope to negotiate on salary, but be rigid about other terms, such as the number of days that an employee can take for annual leave.
+For example, a job [[Offer|offer]] might offer [[Scope|scope]] to negotiate on salary, but be rigid about other terms, such as the number of days that an employee can take for annual leave.

-Moreover, in the cases of [[leases]](https://www.investopedia.com/terms/l/lease.asp) on rental properties, the amount due as payment may be considered non-negotiable as it is often a fixed price that must be provided by the tenant to the property owner.
+Moreover, in the cases of [[leases]](https://www.investopedia.com/terms/l/[[Lease|lease]].asp) on rental properties, the amount due as payment may be considered non-negotiable as it is often a fixed price that must be provided by the tenant to the property owner.

 ### Non-Negotiable Financial Products